-A membership program for beauty salons and spas is a strategic way to increase the bottom line through increases retention and recurring income.
+A membership program is a strategic way for beauty salons and spas to increase the bottom line by improving retention and creating recurring income.

 The more actively engaged clients are with your salon, the less you have to focus on converting new customers.

 In today’s blog post, I wanted to cover the benefits of running a membership program, walk you through three different approaches salons and spas take on subscriptions, and show you practically how you can set it up using your salon and spa software.

 A salon membership may be annual or monthly and usually provides members with discounts for various treatments and/or amenities.
 Members might also receive special offers, discounts, prizes, and perks not offered to nonmembers.

 Retain your clients.
 It’s much easier to retain a customer than to find a new one.
 A salon membership program supports these efforts.
 Satisfied loyal clients also lead to more referrals.